jhale/accelerating-python/README.md

 ## Introduction

-This set of tutorials provides a brief introduction to methods for accelerating Python.
-This set of tutorials was presented at the first MATHCODA Annual Training Workshop held in Luxembourg in early 2025.
+This set of tutorials provides a brief introduction to methods for accelerating Python and is aimed at first year graduate students and PhDs.

+This material was presented at the first MATHCODA Annual Training Workshop held in Luxembourg in early 2025.

 ## Installation